Microsoft Applications Modeling Best Practices

 Import Template

-Use the following link (click here) to get your own copy of the Dynamics import template and kick-start your Microsoft Dynamics modeling with LeanIX.
+Use the following link (click here) to get your own copy of the Dynamics import template and kick-start your Microsoft Dynamics modeling with SAP LeanIX.

 Microsoft Office 365